 MindView supports pen input as well as standard keyboard/mouse input, letting you insert digital ink data such as handwritten text and hand-drawn pictures on your branches.
-Although MindView's pen input features let you treat your computer mouse as a pen, they are designed for use with dedicated pen input devices such as tablet PC's, external digitizers, touch screens and interactive whiteboards.
-The only requirement is that the operating system on which MindView is installed must also support pen input (e.g. Windows XP Tablet PC Edition, all editions of Windows Vista with the exception of the Home Basic and Starter editions, Windows 7).
+Although MindView's pen input features let you treat your computer mouse as a pen, they are designed for use with dedicated pen input devices such as tablet PCs, external digitizers, touch screens and interactive whiteboards.
+The only requirement is that the operating system on which MindView is installed must also support pen input.